 A Safer, More Precise Way to Diagnose Prostate Cancer with Transperineal Biopsy

-Dr. Scott Steele: Butts & Guts, a Cleveland Clinic podcast exploring your digestive and surgical health from end to end.
+Dr. Scott Steele: Butts and Guts, a Cleveland Clinic podcast exploring your digestive and surgical health from end to end.

 Dr. Zeyad Schwen: Thanks for having me on.
 Really enjoy the name of your podcast by the way.